 I’ve been talking about technology on BBC Radio Scotland since 2003.
 I’m a weekly guest on The Morning Programme with Kaye Adams and have been for several years now; for more than a decade prior to that I was the “technology guru” for MacAulay & Co with comedian Fred MacAulay.
 You’ll often hear me on Newsdrive, on the John Beattie Programme and other shows across the BBC network.
 I can write for radio as well as appear on it: I co-wrote the script for a six-part Radio 2 documentary series presented by Kate Thornton.

 Until COVID put live music on hold I co-wrote and co-presented the podcast for Scottish Women Inventing Music, an organisation that’s focused on levelling the playing field for women in every part of the music industry in Scotland.
 I’ve also appeared as a guest on several podcasts, including A Sonic Hug and Damian Barr’s Literary Salon.

 Speaking and songwriting

-I prefer talking in radio studios to standing up in front of lots of people, but in the last two years I’ve discovered the joy of book festivals and book groups, delivered several university lectures about internet regulation and been one of the speakers at an event about LGBT+ healthcare.
+I prefer talking in radio studios to standing up in front of lots of people, but in the last few years I’ve discovered the joy of book festivals and book groups, delivered several university lectures about internet regulation and been one of the speakers at an event about LGBT+ healthcare.
 I’ve also appeared on some podcasts and online radio shows to help raise awareness of mental health issues.

 I’m the singer/guitarist in a band called HAVR.
 I’m the main songwriter and take care of the programming, production and distribution.